-Understanding the effect of substrate and dispersal on soil microbial community functions has numerous potential implications.
-Because microbial activity releases nutrients, such as mineralized nitrogen, which plants need to grow, there has been interest in performing microbial inoculation to increase crop yield, but it is still unclear which microbes to add (O’Callaghan 2016).
-Our study shows that adding N-rich organic matter might not be sufficient to stimulate the growth of already present N mineralizers without inoculating additional N mineralizers.
-Another application of microbial inoculation could be stakeholders and land managers looking to increase soil carbon sequestration (Metting et al. 2001; Trivedi, Anderson, and Singh 2013).
-This field of research looks for most cost efficient ways to modify microbiome cycling into storing more carbon in soil and releasing less CO2 or CH4 in the atmosphere.
-Our study suggests that management of abiotic conditions (water, temperature, nutrients) might need to be coupled with inoculation of specific functional groups of microbes to achieve this goal.
-Finally another application is the use of probiotics for improving human health such as facilitating digestion or protecting against pathogens (Zhou et al. 2020).
-For those working on determining the criteria that make probiotics most efficient, our study shows that high quantities of the specific functional group of interest will improve colonization success, coupled with controlled diet and a knowledge of the historical diet of the patient.
+Understanding the effect of substrate and dispersal on soil microbial community functionality has numerous potential implications.
+Because microbial activity releases nutrients such as mineralized nitrogen that plants require for growth, there has been significant research interest in performing microbial inoculation as a means of increasing crop yields, although at present it remains unclear which microbes should be used for this purpose (O’Callaghan 2016).
+Our results demonstrate that adding N-rich organic matter may not be sufficient to stimulate the growth of already present N mineralizers without the inoculation of additional N mineralizers.
+Land managers and stakeholders can also potentially leverage microbial inoculation as a means of enhancing soil carbon sequestration (Metting et al. 2001; Trivedi, Anderson, and Singh 2013), with the goal of this field of research being to establish the most cost-efficient means of modifying microbiome cycling activity to promote the storage of additional carbon in the soil while reducing CO2 or CH4 release into the atmosphere.
+Our results suggest that the management of abiotic conditions (water, temperature, nutrients) may need to be coupled with the inoculation of specific functional groups of microbes to achieve this goal.
+Finally, another potential application for these results is the use of probiotics to improve human health via facilitating digestion or protecting against pathogens (Zhou et al. 2020).
+For those working to establish the criteria that maximize the efficiency of probiotics, our results suggest that high quantities of the specific functional group of interest will improve colonization success, coupled with a controlled diet and knowledge of the historical diet of that patient.

 References